mostlypanda/pro-weather-app/README.md

 # pro-weather-app
-It's a weather app to predict the future weather of any region using weather api
+It's a weather app to predict the future weather of any region using openweatherapp api